ZION CORRALES-NELSON PROFILE

 Zion Nelson has run 24.54 this year in the United States and needs to run 24.50 and 55.16 to qualify for the Philippines a the World Juniors in Oregon (July) by June 16.

-As only the top two from Asia go through from this event its unsure if Nelson will progress to the finals of this event in China in August.
+As only the top two from Asia go through from this event, it’s unsure if Nelson will progress to this event’s finals in China in August.

 2014 New Fil-Heritage Part Jamaican Sprinter

-In what seemed like the end to a long drought of quality Filipina Sprinters yet another exciting find has emerged.
-Zion Corrales-Nelson is part of the batch of Filipina-Heritage sprinters which is coming through.
+Another exciting find has emerged in what seemed like the end to a long drought of quality Filipina Sprinters.
+Zion Corrales-Nelson is part of the batch of Filipina-Heritage sprinters, which is coming through.
 Breaking from the tradition of the Richardson twins and Princess Joy Griffey, Corrales hails from Canada!.

-Zion is part Filipino and part Jamaican.
+Zion Corrales-Nelson is part Filipino and part Jamaican.
 A good mix of speed genes.

-I had a chance to talk to her uncle Brett Goller who has provided a copy of Zion’s Filipino passport to the PATAFA.
+I had a chance to talk to her uncle Brett Goller, who provided a copy of Zion’s Filipino passport to the PATAFA.

-This is wonderful news for the Fil-Heritage Program of the Philippines Sports Commission and good news for the Philippines Track and Field Association as we are now tapping the communities of other countries outside the United States to ensure we have the best athletes possible representing the Philippines.
+This is wonderful news for the Philippines Sports Commission’s Fil-Heritage Program and good news for the Philippines Track and Field Association.
+We are now tapping the communities of other countries outside the United States to ensure we have the best athletes representing the Philippines.

-Zion who hails from Vancouver, Canada was born 11 October 1998, she is several months younger than the Richardson twin sisters.
+Zion Corrales-Nelson, who hails from Vancouver, Canada, was born on 11 October 1998, she is several months younger than the Richardson twin sisters.

-This exciting new find for the Philippines will be participating at the National Games.
+This exciting new find for the Philippines will be participating in the National Games.

-Nelson is eyeing the qualification standards for the World Junior Championships in Oregon which are 11.90, 24.50 and 55.26.
+Zion Corrales-Nelson is eyeing the qualification standards for the World Junior Championships in Oregon, 11.90, 24.50, and 55.26.
 Times which are well within range for the promising young sprinter.
-She is likely also to join forces with the Richardson twins in the relay in what may be the start of a women’s 4×100 relay which will be around for many years to come.
+She is likely to join forces with the Richardson twins in the relay in what may be the start of a women’s 4×100 relay, which will be around for many years to come.